Anas-RI/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-100-decimal_to_hexadecimal	Convert var DECIMAL from base 10 to base 16 101-rot13			Encode and Decode text using the rot13 encryption 102-odd				Print every other line from the input
+100-decimal_to_hexadecimal	Convert var DECIMAL from base 10 to base 16 101-rot13			Encode and Decode text using the rot13 encryption 102-odd				Print every other line from the input 103-water_and_stir		Add two numbers of vars and print result